UmaRathore/Python_Programming_Exercises/README.md

 answer[i] == "Fizz" if i is divisible by 3.
 answer[i] == "Buzz" if i is divisible by 5.
 answer[i] == i if non of the above conditions are true.

+First_Unique_Character_String:
+Given a string s, return the first non-repeating character in it and return its index.
+If it does not exist, return -1.

+Single_number
+Given a non-empty array of integers nums, every element appears twice except for one.
+Find that single one.
+You must implement a solution with a linear runtime complexity and use only constant extra space.